dasher-project/dasher-web/documents/Terminology.md

 above, but chosen so that reference position offset is equal to reference size offset.

-Some versions of Dasher appear to implement something like a square solver algorithm.
+Some versions of Dasher other than Dasher Version Six appear to implement something like a square solver algorithm.

 >   Spawning here?
 Adding and removing boxes.